MIT-SPARK/Kimera-Multi-Data/README.md

 ## Platforms

 <p align="center"> <img src="figures/jackal_figure.jpg" title="" alt="" data-align="center"> </p>

 We use a single set of camera intrinsic and extrinsic parameters for all the robots.
-The parameters follow the [Kimera-VIO](https://github.com/MIT-SPARK/Kimera) format.
+The parameters follow the [Kimera-VIO](https://github.com/MIT-SPARK/Kimera) format and can be downloaded below.

 ### Data format